 If you are located in an climate stable area, with average Annual Sunlight Exposure (ASE), but wish for that additional indirect light penetration and diffusing properties, you should try VULCAN Valuview Opal.
 Valuview Opal Polycarbonate is not your typical white color additive just for aesthetic purposes.
 Our Opal master-batch includes light diffusers, similar to the material used on LED panels, which diffuses and disperses light evenly.

 Please contact us for more information.
-We'll be more than happy to provide more information and suggestions to finding your perfect Polycarbonate sheets for greenhouse.
+We’ll be more than happy to provide more information and suggestions for you to find your perfect Polycarbonate sheets for greenhouse.